- Fire brigade continues its digital transformation through control room enhancement

 - Cloud-ready system offers future options for dynamic capacity expansion and simplified Emergency Services Network (ESN) integration

-- Dispatch efficiency is improved by providing staff with unified access to radio, telephone and social media
+- Dispatch efficiency is improved by providing staff with unified access to fire radios, telephone and social media

 - Demonstrates how Motorola Solutions’ evolving command and control solutions portfolio supports Great Britain’s emergency services now and in the future